myfacefx/PayMeQrCode/readme.md

 }
 ```

 Step 3.
-Add the PayCode widget to the layout xml file
+Add the PayCode widget to your layout xml file

 ```xml
 <?xml version="1.0" encoding="utf-8"?>